 It is a designers role to create compelling layouts users like to use.
-White space is a concept that will help you to make beautiful, easy to read websites.
+White space in web design is a concept that will help you to make beautiful and easy to read websites.

 Table of Contents

-COS online store is an example of a premium clothing brand using white space to enhance the impression of high quality.
+COS online store is an example of a premium clothing brand using white space in web design to enhance the impression of high quality.

 The evolution of the concept of space